Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-05-setup-the-scene.md

     }
 ```

 Fun!
 Where do we go from here?
+Let's talk about conditions.
+What are those? if, if/else and if/else if statements.
+We have seen the first two, but maybe not the third one.
+We will look at those.